What are the risk factors for gastrointestinal carcinoid tumors?

 Neuroendocrine tumors are also more common among people with tuberous sclerosis complex and von Hippel Lindau disease.
-Tuberous sclerosis complex can be caused by a defect in the TSC1 gene or the TSC2 gene.
-People with this condition may also develop tumors of the heart, eyes, brain, lungs, and skin. von Hippel Lindau disease is an inherited tendency to develop blood vessel tumors of the brain, spinal cord, or retina, as well as kidney cancer.
+Tuberous sclerosis complex can be caused by a defect in the TSC1 or TSC2 gene.
+People with this condition can also develop tumors of the heart, eyes, brain, lungs, and skin.
+People with von Hippel Lindau disease have an inherited tendency to develop blood vessel tumors of the brain, spinal cord, or retina, as well as kidney cancer.
 It is caused by changes in the VHL gene.

-To find our more on being tested for genetic syndromes, see our document Genetic Testing: What You Need to Know.
+To find out more on being tested for genetic syndromes, read Genetic Testing: What You Need to Know.

 Race and gender